 - Submission and endorsement of training reports

 - Online examination on Good Clinical Practice (GCP) and clinical research ethics

 - Maintenance of training records and generation of individual training transcripts

 HKU-CTC’s new article is available in the Health Action Magazine (Sep 2014 Issue)12th September, 2014

-Collaboration between TRREE and HKU-CTC in e-learning1st April, 2014
+Collaboration between TRREE and HKU-CTC in e-learning1st Apr, 2014

 HONG KONG and Neuchâtel, Switzerland – 1st April, 2014 – The Clinical Trials Centre of The University of Hong Kong (HKU-CTC) and the Training and Resources in Research Ethics Evaluation Programme (TRREE) of the University of Neuchâtel, Switzerland announced formation of an international strategic collaboration today.
 The objective is to promote the principles of ethics and regulations of health and medical research involving human participants to research personnel, especially those in Asia, Middle East and North Africa.
 This collaboration brings together the research ethics expertise of the West and the East and integrates TRREE’s on-line e-Learning with HKU-CTC’s on-site training, and is anticipated to contribute significantly to protection of research participants and quality of human research in the Asian & MENA region and also globally.